Scrabble pseudo-typeface

 showParagraphs();

-I wanted to transform the characters in a paragraph into scrabble tiles.
+I wanted to transform the characters in a paragraph into individual scrabble tiles.
+It is a pseudo-typeface really!
 Any paragraph is transformed by adding the “scrabble” class.